lagua/dforma/readme.md

 `cancellable` | Boolean indicating a cancel button should be displayed under the form (default = false) `submittable` | Boolean indicating a submit button should be displayed under the form (default = true) `hideOptional` | Don't display optional controls, but present an add button that will allow optional controls to be added from a dropdown list (default = false)
 `allowOptionalDeletion` |  Allows for optional controls to be removed from the form.
-They will be added to the dropdown list (default = false)
+They will be added to the dropdown list containing optional controls (default = false)
-`allowFreeKey` | Instead of a select, a combobox is presented, that allows for new properties (optional, type = text) to be added to the form (default = false)
+`allowFreeKey` | For the dropdown list containing optional controls, a combobox is presented that allows for new properties (optional, type = text) to be added to the form (default = false)
-`store | Option required to turn a form into a schema editor (see below) `addControls` | Option required to turn a form into a schema editor (see below)
+`store` | Option required to turn a form into a schema editor (see below) `addControls` | Option required to turn a form into a schema editor (see below)

 The `data` object is used to convey the following: